Overview

 export GITHUB_TOKEN=ghp_...

-sirenspec run examples/pr-summarizer.yaml --input "Summarise this PR."
+sirenspec run docs/cookbook/pr-summarizer/workflow.yaml --input "Summarise this PR."

 ToolError